rsokl/Learning_Python/Python/Module3_IntroducingNumpy/AutoDiff.md

 <!-- #region -->

 MyGrad's functions are intentionally designed to mirror NumPy's functions almost exactly.
-In fact, for all of the NumPy functions that MyGrad mirrors, we can pass a tensor to a NumPy function and it will be "coerced" into returning a tensor instead of a NumPy array – thus we can autodifferentiate through NumPy functions!
+In fact, for all of the NumPy functions that MyGrad mirrors, we can pass a tensor to a NumPy function and it will be "coerced" into returning a tensor instead of a NumPy array – thus we can differentiate through NumPy functions!

 ```python
 # showing off "drop-in" autodiff through NumPy functions